Table of Contents

 As you can see, some of those dates don’t fall exactly on the Ninth of Av while others are a part of larger years-longs events that could have been assigned to any day of the year.
 Additionally, there are thousands of other dates of terrorist attacks.
 Examples of persecution against the Jewish people that are nowhere near the Ninth of Av.

-Statistically, the Ninth of Av isn’t really the date of all or even most misfortunes that have befallen the Jewish people.
+While not all tragedies in Jewish history occurred on the Ninth of Av, this date has become a symbolic time for mourning and reflecting on various historical calamities that have impacted the Jewish community.
 It is certainly the day of some of the biggest tragedies in Jewish history.